maxhbr/LDBcollector/md/GPL-2.0-only.md

                                 "description": "Redistribute the code as it was obtained" }
                         ],
                         "_str": "Description: The source code includes the source code of all modules, plus all relevant interface definition files and scripts used to control the compilation and installation of the library.
 The license in question passes with the software.
 You may charge a fee for the physical act of transferring a copy, in exchange for a warranty in exchange for a fee.
-You may charge a fee for the physical act of transferring a copy; you may provide a warranty in exchange for a fee.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n\n", "conditions": {
+You may charge a fee for the physical act of transferring a copy; you may provide a warranty in exchange for a fee.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n", "conditions": {
                             "AND": [
                                 {